 Aldous Huxley’s dystopian masterpiece (itself borrowing its title from a speech in William Shakespeare’s The Tempest) is, without doubt, one of the greatest novels of the modern era.
 Telling the story of a ‘World State’ where the masses are genetically engineered and kept docile with the drug Soma, it paved the way for so many 20th century classics – and so much of today’s YA fiction.
-The title-track from Iron Maiden’s 2000 return-to form (and singer Bruce Dickinson’s return to the fold) might not manage to pack in all that much of the subtlety and social commentary of the source material but it provides the basis for a masterwork of incredibly expansive, utterly irresistible sweep.
+The title-track from Iron Maiden’s 2000 return-to-form (and singer Bruce Dickinson’s comeback) might not manage to pack in all that much of the subtlety and social commentary of the source material but it provides the basis for a masterwork of incredibly expansive, utterly irresistible sweep.
 Top stuff.

-Bit of a cheat, this, as Mastodon’s whole Leviathan masterpiece is a concept album based around Melville’s classic tale of the white whale.
-Our pick of an awesome bunch (the album was K!’s Best Of The Year, 2004) is relatively succinct single Iron Tusk.
+Bit of a cheat, this, as Mastodon’s whole Leviathan masterpiece is a concept album based around Herman Melville’s classic tale of the white whale.
+Our pick of an awesome bunch (the album was Kerrang!’s Best Of The Year in 2004) is relatively succinct single Iron Tusk.
 All unyielding riffage and pummelling fury, it fully encapsulates the themes of obsession, madness and common-destiny on the crashing waves that have made the story of Captain Ahab seeking revenge on the seabeast that cost him his leg essential reading for the past century-and-a-half.

 Kurt Cobain reportedly read Patrick Süskind’s tale of a serial killer born without body-scent but gifted with hypersomia (an exceptional sense of smell) around ten times in his short life.
 Cobain felt that re-reading the novel help him deal with hypochondria and joked that he’d had to start borrowing ideas from literature as he was beginning to run out of fresh ones of his own.
 That’s hardly fair, of course, as the strange, disturbing themes at play here mesh perfectly with the abstruse content of In Utero and weirdly reflect the grunge icon’s own disconnect from society.
 The book, originally published in German, deals with the titular perfume apprentice ‘collecting’ the exceptional natural perfumes of certain young women and certainly makes for a fascinating read.

 Jimmy Eat World mainman Jim Adkins has actually acknowledged that as Anthrax “always had a Stephen King song” he wanted to try to insert the ideas of what he was reading back into his music.
 A complex drama of friendship, faith and the trials of 20th century America, A Prayer For Owen Meany isn’t exactly easy to summarise here, and Adkins’ sparse lyrics don’t give us many clues to his interpretation.
-The expansive, spiralling outro is strangely reflective of writer John Irving’s own repetetive writing style, though, and a rumour persists that the 16.11 runtime is the exact time it takes to reach cruising altitude from Arizona Sky Harbor airport (the State in which the novel ends with the titular Meany escorting the bodies of military dead back to their families), though JEW themselves insist that they just wanted to use up all of the tape on the reel…
+The expansive, spiralling outro is strangely reflective of writer John Irving’s own repetitive writing style, though, and a rumour persists that the 16 minutes and 11 seconds runtime is the exact time it takes to reach cruising altitude from Arizona Sky Harbor airport (the state in which the novel ends with the titular Meany escorting the bodies of military dead back to their families), though JEW themselves insist that they just wanted to use up all of the tape on the reel…